gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 	]
 }
 ```

-More general information about the structure of this JSON can be found [here](https://github.wdf.sap.corp/CPSecurity/cas-dcl-ide/blob/master/documentation/DCLRuntime.md).<br/>
-An Attributes object can be defined as:
+An Attributes object can be defined as follows:
 ```javascript
 const attr = new Attributes()
 	.setAction("read")